CHP motorcycle officer crashes as driver leads authorities on high-speed chase through San Fernando Valley

 It was not immediately clear if any vehicles other than the motorcycle were involved in the crash, which occurred near Devonshire Street and Zelzah Avenue in Granada Hills.
 The officer, whose injuries were unknown, was conscious while being placed on a gurney and into an ambulance.

-At one point during the pursuit, the suspect's car briefly slowed down in the middle of the road and a man tumbled out of the front passenger seat and onto the pavement.
+At one point during the pursuit, the suspect's car briefly slowed down near Balboa Boulevard and Blackhawk Street, and a man tumbled out of the front passenger seat and onto the pavement.
 Whether that individual was taken into custody was unclear.

+Dogs brought in to search for suspect who ditched car in area of apartment complex in #Northridge following high speed pursuit. @abc7 #abc7eyewitness https://t.co/GWc23ycBmE pic.twitter.com/IVRHD7yBaE— Eileen Frere (@abc7eileen) October 17, 2019

-The driver eventually stopped outside an apartment complex in Northridge.
-Police immediately established a perimeter in the area and launched a search.
+At 2:40 p.m., the driver stopped outside an apartment complex in Northridge, exited the car and ran.
+Police immediately established a perimeter in the area and launched a search, supported by K-9 units.

 The circumstances that prompted the pursuit, which involved Los Angeles Police Department and California Highway Patrol units, were not immediately known.